octo-technology/OpenTezos/docs/defi/lending.md

 ### Interests
 Borrowers pay lenders interests on their loans, plus a platform fee.
 The interest rate is determined by supply and demand.
 For instance, if many lenders are offering loans for XTZ and demand is low, interest rates are lowered to attract more demand.
 However, if there are few lenders but demand is high, interests are increased (lenders obviously want to earn as much money as possible).
 For instance, if traders believe the price of XTZ will go down, a lot of them might want to open _short positions_ as seen in the example above, and therefore increase the demand for loans.

 Interests paid on loans are based on their APY.
-Lenders usually offer two kinds of APY :
+Lenders usually offer two kinds of APY:
 - A variable APY, which is updated at every block depending on offer and demand.
 - A much higher but stable APY that will not change during the whole period of your loan.

 Variable rates may sometimes be low and attractive, but keep in mind that they can sharply move at any time.
-As seen above, if XRP crashes, demand for loans increases, and variable APYs can skyrocket.
+As seen above, if XTZ crashes, demand for loans increases, and variable APYs can skyrocket.

 For instance, if you borrow $100 for a year at a stable APY of 10%, you would pay $10 interest.
-Now consider borrowing at 5% APY, but after 6 months, the APY jumps to 30% for the rest of the year.
+Now consider borrowing at a 5% variable APY, but after 6 months, the APY jumps to 30% for the rest of the year.
 You would have to pay $2.5 interest for the first 6 months and $15 for the last 6 months.

 Note that interests are computed at each block, increasing your debt a little every time.
 If APY jumps sharply, your debt might surpass the 133% collateral limit.
 You must close your loan or add more collateral, or your loan will be liquidated.
 This is how you can get liquidated based only on accrued interests even if the tokens borrowed and used as collateral didn't change in price (typically borrowing stablecoins with stablecoins).